Softwire/LochNessBuilder/README.md

 ### Setup Methods

 Please examine the XML docs in your IDE for full details.
-However, in simplified form, we have:
+However, in simplified form, we have the following methods.

+**Note that `Builder`s are immutable, and thus every one of these methods will produce a _new_ `Builder`, leaving the existing one untouched.**

 * ##### `With()`
   * Sets a property to a value.
 * ##### `WithSharedRef()`
   * Sets a ReferenceType property with the given object, assinging the same object ref to all output objects.
+* ##### `WithFactory()`
+  * Provide a factory method, to set a property to a newly created value each time.
 * ##### `WithSequentialFrom()`
   * Provide multiple values, and the builder will cycle through them in order, for each new object built.
 * ##### `WithSequentialIds()`
   * Sets a numeric property with increasing numbers, from 1 to int.MaxValue.
 * ##### `WithCreateEnumerableFrom()`
-  * Provide multiple values, and the builder will create the relevant container and put them all onto each new object
+  * Provide multiple values (either as a params, or by passing in an `IEnumerable<T>`), and the builder will create a suitable container and put them all onto each new object
-* ##### `WithFactory()`
-  * Provide a factory method, to set a property to a newly created value each time.
+  * Note that a new `IEnumerable<T>` will be created for each newly built object.
+  * All of the most common .NET `IEnumerable` types are supported, and a clear error message is provided if not.
+(In which case just use a more explicit `WithFactory()` call.)
 * ##### `WithBuilder()`
   * Like `WithFactory`, but the factory is specifically the `.Build()` method of the provided `Builder`.
 * ##### _`IEnumerable` variations of `WithFactory()`_